 Dr. Goddard recently launched a National Cancer Institute-funded study, CONNECT, to develop a prospective U.S. cohort and to recruit 150,000-200,000 adult participants enrolled in integrated health care systems to study the causes of cancer and the means of its prevention.

-Prior to her appointment as a Senior Investigator, Dr. Goddard was on the faculty at Case Western Reserve University in the Division of Genetic & Molecular Epidemiology.
-She was involved in several large-scale gene discovery projects there and was associate director of the Human Genetic Analysis Resource.
+Prior to joining CHR, Dr. Goddard was on the faculty at Case Western Reserve University in the Division of Genetic & Molecular Epidemiology.
 She received her PhD in biostatistics from the University of Washington and a BS in molecular biology from the University of Wisconsin-Madison.

 - Behl AS, Goddard KA, Flottemesch TJ, Veenstra D, Meenan RT, Lin JS, Maciosek MV.
 Cost-effectiveness analysis of screening for KRAS and BRAF mutations in metastatic colorectal cancer.
 J Natl Cancer Inst 2012 Dec 5;104(23):1785-95.
 PMCID: PMC3514165